lucystevens/Proton/README.md

 or through annotating fields with `@Inject` as shown above for objects.

 Ensure that you don't have any circular dependencies when defining dependencies within dependencies!

-#### Registering external dependencies

-Sometimes external dependencies are needed to be added to a project, which cannot be annotated with `@Dependency`.
-These can be registered by using `Injector.registerDependency(Class<?> dependency, InstanceType type)` where the InstanceType is as defined above.
-It should also be noted that since these dependencies are only registered after the Injector is initialised, they cannot be injected into static fields or other dependencies.
-There is currently an open issue to extend the configuration to allow this.

 ### Classpath utilities